tjarrettveracode/veracode-dyn-details/README.md

 # Veracode Dynamic Details

-Get a summary of all the information about dynamic flaws for an application to support remediation
+Get a summary of all the information about dynamic flaws for an application to support remediation.
+This includes detailed remediation information as well as request/response details.

 ## Setup